twiddlingbits/anthonys-early-code/pdp-11/readme.md

 ![first](./guess-500.jpg)

-I also remember fondly spending a bit of time writing my first game "Battle Star Galactica".
+I remember fondly writing my first game "Battle Star Galactica".
 It was based on the popular Star Trek type games of the day.

 [View as a text file](./battlestar-galactica.basic.txt)